Disability Services

 • Maintain Midwestern University’s academic and technical standards.

 • Request current documentation from a student completed by an appropriate professional source to verify the need for, and make recommendations concerning, reasonable accommodations.
+MWU policy requires diagnostic testing done within the last 36 months must be provided in the documentation.
+Self-evaluation questionnaires are not accepted as diagnostic of a disability.

 • Engage with the student in an interactive process in an attempt to understand the limitations caused by the impairment and assess the reasonableness of available accommodations.